 Short Term Versus Long Term Rates

 Short term rates are primarily driven by the Fed.
-Short term rates are usually identified as being less than 2yrs to maturity.
-In the last market update I showed the increase in short term rates as the 2yr has almost doubled in the last year (I included that chart below — today the 2yr is at 1.00%).
-Long term rates have been very stable, which is a reflection of long term growth and inflation expectations being relatively unchanged.
+Short-term rates are usually identified as being less than 2yrs to maturity.
+In the last market update, I showed the increase in short-term rates as the 2yr has almost doubled in the last year (I included that chart below—today the 2yr is at 1.00%).
+Long-term rates have been very stable, which is a reflection of long-term growth and inflation expectations being relatively unchanged.
 With oil and other commodity prices falling, expectations for inflation are below the Fed's 2 percent target.
-The market views long term growth also to be relatively low and that is showing up in the 10yr yields. (remember 1. lower growth and lower inflation usually means lower long term rates and 2. mortgage rates more similarly follow the 10yr treasury so if long term rates drop, mortgage rates are likely to drop).
+The market views long-term growth also to be relatively low and that is showing up in the 10yr yields. (remember 1. lower growth and lower inflation usually mean lower long term rates and 2. mortgage rates more similarly follow the 10yr treasury so if long term rates drop, mortgage rates are likely to drop).
 The market actually expects the Fed to raise rates only twice in 2016.
-That's a big disparity and should create some volatility as either the Fed, or the market, or both adjust to reality.
+That's a big disparity and should create some volatility as either the Fed, the market, or both adjust to reality.

 Bonus Tidbit of Information

-S&P Case Shiller Home Price Indices — I've normalized the grid for all markets to equal 100 on 1/1/1987.
+S&P Case Shiller Home Price Indices—I've normalized the grid for all markets to equal 100 on 1/1/1987.
 S&P uses 1/1/2000 because several other cities only have data going back that far.
-This method gives you a better perspective on prices, which for CA have average a 5% year over year increase, including the housing recession (remember it's an index not prices so you shouldn't necessarily compare an index value in one city to another).
+This method gives you a better perspective on prices, which for CA have averaged a 5% year over year increase, including the housing recession (remember it's an index, not prices so you shouldn't necessarily compare an index value in one city to another).
 Denver has been one of the most consistent markets over this time period.
-I didn't include markets where the data didn't go back to the 1980's.
+I didn't include markets where the data didn't go back to the 1980s.
 Enjoy.